Novel Relay Selection Algorithms for Machine-to-Machine Communications with Static RF Interface Usage: Proposed Decentralized Relay Selection Algorithm

 \subsection{Matching Theory}

-The matching theory is a framework to model interaction between rational and selfish players.
+Matching theory is a framework to model interaction between the rational and selfish players.
 We are mapping our problem to a matching theory problem.
 Some elements of our matching problem are mentioned below.